-- D2.1 The component manufacturer shall establish and maintain quality control procedures and perform inspections to ensure that the work is in accordance with this Standard and the shop drawings. - D2.2 The installer shall establish and maintain quality control procedures and perform inspections to ensure that the work is in accordance with this Standard and the construction documents. - D2.3 Product identification shall comply with the requirements of Section A5.5, and shall be monitored by the component manufacturer's and installer's quality control inspectors, as applicable. - D2.4 Where part of a component assembly, the component manufacturer's quality control inspector shall perform inspections of the following items, as applicable: - (a) Cold-formed steel structural members and connectors in accordance with Section D6.5. - (b) Shop welding in accordance with Section D6.6. - (c) Mechanical fastening in accordance with Section D6.7. - D2.5 The installer's quality control inspector shall perform inspections of the following, as applicable: - (a) Cold-formed steel structural members and connectors that are not part of a component assembly in accordance with Section D6.5. - (b) Field welding in accordance with Section D6.6. - (c) Mechanical fastening that is not part of a component assembly in accordance with Section D6.7. - (d) Installation of cold-formed steel light-frame construction in accordance with Section D6.8. - (e) Installation of cold-formed steel lateral force-resisting systems in accordance with Section D6.9. - (f) Damage to cold-formed steel structural members and connectors, including component assemblies damaged during or after delivery to the project.
+- D2.2 The installer shall establish and maintain quality control procedures and perform inspections to ensure that the work is in accordance with this Standard and the construction documents. - D2.3 Product identification shall comply with the requirements of Section A5.5, and shall be monitored by the component manufacturer's and installer's quality control inspectors, as applicable. - D2.4 Where part of a component assembly, the component manufacturer's quality control inspector shall perform inspections of the following items, as applicable: - (a) Cold-formed steel structural members and connectors in accordance with Section D6.6. - (b) Shop welding in accordance with Section D6.7. - (c) Mechanical fastening in accordance with Section D6.8. - D2.5 The installer's quality control inspector shall perform inspections of the following, as applicable:

+(a) Cold-formed steel structural members and connectors that are not part of a component assembly in accordance with Section D6.6.

+- (b) Field welding in accordance with Section D6.7. - (c) Mechanical fastening that is not part of a component assembly in accordance with Section D6.8. - (d) Installation of cold-formed steel light-frame construction in accordance with Section D6.9. - (e) Installation of cold-formed steel lateral force-resisting systems in accordance with Section D6.10. - (f) Damage to cold-formed steel structural members and connectors, including component assemblies damaged during or after delivery to the project.